Kerry Washington is coming to Disrupt 2020 – TechCrunch

 She’s gotten deeper into the tech realm over the past few years, and not only by writing a check.

 Washington participated in the $75 million investment in The Wing, a members’ only coworking space for women.
-She also invested in Community, the platform that gives stars and celebrities a more direct connection with their fans (you can ‘text’ her using the number in her Twitter bio) and she invested in Byte, a D2C teeth-straightening platform (where she serves as Creative Ambassador).
+She also invested in Community, the platform that gives stars and celebrities a more direct connection with their fans (you can “text” her using the number in her Twitter bio) and she invested in Byte, a D2C teeth-straightening platform (where she serves as creative ambassador).

 Washington told TechCrunch in May that her portfolio is all about companies that she can be proud to be associated with.